Foundation > Eka Recovery Fund for Yoga Professionals > Teaching for Equity Pilot Program

 - Other marginalized communities whose services have been stopped or significantly disrupted due to the pandemic (examples include communities facing the following barriers to yoga: high poverty, limited geographic or online access to yoga, correctional institutions, schools in under-resourced areas).

-Stipends will range from $300-$900 USD to pay for teaching 10 class sessions.
+Stipends range from $300-$900 USD to pay for teaching 10 class sessions.
 Payment rate varies by country, based on national cost of living index.

 In light of COVID-19, teaching can be done live online or in-person, depending on what is safest practice in the individual teacher’s community.